Forklift carrying beverage crates in a warehouse

 Benefit 1

-Less manual dispatch effort
+Less manual planning effort in dispatch

 Benefit 2

-Higher utilization of vehicles and tours
+Higher utilization of vehicles and routes

 Benefit 3